 I have found, just like in most things edible, there are many ways to accomplish the end.
 I mean, really, it's the fatty shoulder or butt of the pig, cooked slowly in juices, until completely shreddable and edible.
 So in my mind's eye, it's what you put into that cooking of the edible shreddable pork that is going to make all the difference.

-My favorite pulled pork sandwiches are those that have well flavored meat, with a touch of smokey sauce with a mound of cole slaw on a soft squishy bun.
+My favorite pulled pork sandwiches are those that have well-flavored meat, with a touch of smoky sauce with a mound of coleslaw on a soft squishy bun.

 You know crockpots, an hour here or there hardly makes a difference.

 By the time time is up, your roast should be fork-tender.

 Remove the roast to a cutting board and take a couple of forks and shred the meat; return the shredded meat to the crockpot and the juices still contained within.

 You shouldn't have a lot of juice left, only about ½ inch in the bottom of the pot - if it's more then that, remove some of the excess, or better, cook it down, then return the meat.

 I like to just add a bit of BBQ sauce to my meat and toss it together, then add a dab more over the top.
 Not too much, just enough.

 I mention slaw as a key component in this recipe for Easy Pulled Pork Sliders.